AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 With the connect wallet function defined, we're ready to write the remaining functions in the next steps.

-### Configure Set Role Form (Admin)
+### Configure Set Admin Role

 **Step 1: Locate the File**

 1. Go to the `src/pages/home/index.tsx` file.
-This file contains all the functionalities like show Initialize Contract, Set Authority, Get Authority Data etc.
+This file contains all the functionalities like initialize Contract, SetAdmin, GetAdmin etc.

 **Step 2: Prepare Form to set Roles**